-Spencer's phrase "survival of the fittest" would serve just as well, and he inserted those terms into the fifth edition of the Origin (1869).
-And when Fleeming Jenkin, one of the Origin's reviewers, forcefully insisted on the difficulties of the swamping problem, barwin suddenly realized the depth of the dangers.
-Fumbling for a response, he suggested, also in the fifth edition, that the environment might, in a Lamarckian way, produce individual variations all in the same direction; hence, natural selection would have the deck stacked, as it were, against swamping.
-These adjustments may have mitigated the difficulties, but certainly did not eliminate them.
-If Darwin's theory is contained in the language of his book, then that theory does depend on the ascription of intentions to nature-even though Darwin's own attitude and belief became otherwise in his later years.
+When Fodor charges that contemporary Darwinian theory smuggles into the conception of natural selection an assumption that nature has intentional capacity, could Darwin's original construction be the source of the contraband?
+I hardly think so-there's no evidence that Fodor ever picked up the Origin of Species.
+Moreover, in subsequent editions of the book, Darwin attempted to amend some of the assumptions that seemed to rely on intentional discriminations by nature.
+He became sensitive to the problem when his friend Alfred Russel Wallace complained that the term "natural selection" was too anthropomorphic.
+One critic, Wallace reported, had observed that Darwin "manifestly endows 'Nature' with the intelligent faculty of designing and planning."46 Darwin, as Wallace supposed, did not mean to suggest that particular idea, at least not by the mid-1860s.
+Darwin quickly agreed with his friend that Herbert Spencer's phrase "survival of the fittest" might equally serve; and he inserted those terms into the fifth edition of the Origin (1869)-though he retained the locution "natural selection," not wishing to give up an expression that captured his intentions so well.47 And when Fleeming Jenkin, one of the Origin's reviewers, forcefully insisted on the difficulties of the swamping problem,48 Darwin suddenly realized the depth of the dangers.
+Fumbling for a response, he suggested, also in the fifth edition, that the environment might, in a Lamarckian way, produce individual variations all in the same direction; hence, natural selection would have the deck stacked, as it were, against swamping.49 These adjustments may have mitigated the difficulties, but certainly did not eliminate them.
+If Darwin's theory is contained in the language of his book, then that theory does depend on the ascription of intentions to nature-even though Darwin's own attitudes and beliefs became more astringent in his later years.50